One person injured as small plane crashes next to California freeway

 One person was injured after a small plane crashed next to a freeway in California, according to officials.

-The single-engine 1951 Cessna 19 aircraft came down near Interstate 8 in El Cajon, near San Diego, on Thursday morning.
+Authorities say that the single-engine 1951 Cessna 19 aircraft hit a railing of Interstate 8 in El Cajon, near San Diego, on Thursday morning, and came to rest underneath the freeway.

+The plane “skipped off the hood” of a vehicle that was driving on the street below the freeway before it came to a stop but no one in the SUV was injured

 The plane’s single engine was torn partially off, leaving the cockpit exposed, according to NBC7.